-- Ensure that older housing that may not meet accessibility needs can be adapted as needed through the City's Reasonable Accommodation process. - Refer households in need of accessibility improvements to the City's Rehabilitation Programs (Program 4.1.1). - Support service providers that defray the cost of living for seniors. - The City will target efforts under Programs 2.2.1, Pursue Funding, 2.2.2 Provide City Funding and 2.2.3, Provide Incentives, for housing projects that will benefit seniors. - The City will develop a senior housing project on Sites 15 and 16 (Program 2.3.1, City-Owned Sites) - Assist seniors to age in place with the following actions: - Evaluate the feasibility of creating a Shared Housing Program for seniors and if feasible, collaborate with a non-profit organizations and other community partners to facilitate the program.
+- Ensure that older housing that may not meet accessibility needs can be adapted as needed through the City's Reasonable Accommodation process.
+Target efforts where greater rehabilitation needs have been identified, including the Vosti Park/Ramirez Park and Downtown/Veterans Park neighborhoods, as well as locations identified by the City's Code Enforcement Officer, which include the Soledad Mobile Park, Nielsen's Trailer Park, Barcelona State, and Buena Vista Park, and near the Chevron gas station on the 100 block of Front Street. - Refer households in need of accessibility improvements to the City's Rehabilitation Programs (Program 4.1.1). - Support service providers that defray the cost of living for seniors. - The City will target efforts under Programs 2.2.1, Pursue Funding, 2.2.2 Provide City Funding and 2.2.3, Provide Incentives, for housing projects that will benefit seniors. - The City will develop a senior housing project on Sites 15 and 16 (Program 2.3.1, City-Owned Sites) - Assist seniors to age in place with the following actions: - O Evaluate the feasibility of creating a Shared Housing Program for seniors and if feasible, collaborate with a non-profit organizations and other community partners to facilitate the program.
+Prioritize the program in desirable neighborhoods, including higher-income areas, such as the Jack Franscioni Elementary School and Peverini Park areas and the neighborhoods near San Rafael Aztecs and the Miramonte Specific Plan area to provide housing mobility opportunities. - The City hired a new Housing Analyst in late 2023.
+Part of their position is assisting seniors in navigating and applying for affordable housing opportunities. - o Seek opportunities to develop affordable senior housing. - Seek opportunities to encourage the development of Residential Care Facilities for the Elderly (RCFE) and independent senior housing developments, or the expansion of existing facilities, such as Eden Valley Care Center. - O Promote housing designs and unit mixes to attract multigenerational households by encouraging developers to include more bedrooms (including four-bedroom units), as well as other on-site amenities at developments, such as usable outdoor open space for multigenerational use, and multipurpose rooms that can be used for after-school homework clubs, computer, art, or other resident activities, (which also supports Program 3.1.1, Large Families).

-- The City will hire a new Housing Analyst.
-Part of their position will be to assist seniors in navigating and applying for affordable housing opportunities. - Seek opportunities to develop affordable senior housing. - Seek opportunities to encourage the development of Residential Care Facilities for the Elderly (RCFE) and independent senior housing developments, or the expansion of existing facilities, such as Eden Valley Care Center. - Promote housing designs and unit mixes to attract multigenerational households by encouraging developers to include more bedrooms (including four-bedroom units), as well as other on-site amenities at developments, such as usable outdoor open space for multigenerational use, and multipurpose rooms that can be used for after-school homework clubs, computer, art, or other resident activities, (which also supports Program 3.1.1, Large Families).
+Responsible Agency/Department: Community and Economic Development Department

-Responsible Agency/Department: Community and Economic Development Department Time Frames: Contact qualified developers, non-profit organizations and property owners to offer funding (if available) and incentives and promote housing particularly suited for special housing needs groups and multigenerational households at least annually and ongoing, when projects come forward.
+Time Frames: Contact qualified developers, non-profit organizations and property owners to offer funding (if available) and incentives and promote housing particularly suited for special housing needs groups and multigenerational households at least annually and ongoing, when projects come forward.
 Evaluate feasibility of Shared Housing Program and implement, if appropriate by 2026.